ADA Documentation Help

 Error notifications

 Applications can be notified when a device communication error occurs.
-This is done by subscribing to the 'Error event' webhook in the configuration webinterface.
+This is done by implementing the 'Error event' webhook in the configuration webinterface.

 Documentation still in preparation...